The Nobility: The Mezzanine

 Jim Hoke, famed saxophonist who had worked The Beach Boys, Kenny Rogers, Harry Connick, Jr., My Morning Jacket and Guster, was brought in to play on the song The Mezzanine.

-The Mezzanine was released on July 31, 2007, and received high praise from several media outlets including NPR, which described the album as "jangly guitar rock with sweet harmonies and carefully plotted melodies….the kind of music that leaves you humming and feeling better about the world."
+The Mezzanine was released on July 31, 2007.
+NPR described the album as "jangly guitar rock with sweet harmonies and carefully plotted melodies."
 A tour in support of the album followed, which included stops at the CMJ Music Festival in New York and SXSW in Austin.
 Shortly after the initial tour for The Mezzanine, bassist David Dewese left the band to focus on his own musical projects, including the Foxymorons.
 The Nobility continued playing shows in support of The Mezzanine throughout the remainder of 2007 and 2008 using a host of friends on bass, which included Benjamin A. Harper, Keith Lowen and Cheyenne Medders.

 2008-2010

 Gentle Giant

 By the end of 2008, The Nobility had played several shows in support of The Mezzanine and were now shifting their focus to record more material.
 That fall, they went back into the studio with Brian Carter to lay down a song that had been in contention for The Mezzanine track list called "Gentle Giant" and another song that had been floating around, but never officially released called "Mr. Danby/Mr. Blackman".
 The two songs were recorded over a weekend and released in the spring of 2009 as a digital single.
 A demo Sean Williams had done on 4-track called "The Birds & The Bees" was added.
 The three-song single was released digitally in spring of 2009.
 While Benjamin A. Harper plays bass on the two main songs, Cheyenne Medders is seen playing bass in the "Gentle Giant" video and David Dewese is seen playing bass in the "Mr. Danby/Mr. Blackman" video.